cityofasheville/simplicity-backend/readme.md

 The simplicity backend powers the [simplicity ui](https://github.com/cityofasheville/simplicity-ui) and [simplicity app](http://cityofasheville.github.io/simplicity-ui)

 ##What the backend accomplishes.
-* Processes data into the format the simplicity ui expects **TODO**.
+* Processes data into the format the simplicity ui expects..
-  * still using old method via create-overlays.sh  and sql files in sql/ directory.
-  * Try use pg-cursor. and 1000 at a time
 * Verifies correct schema for data **TODO**.
 * Compiles spatial queries in advance **TODO**.
 * Checks data consistency to ensure simplicity app will work properly.
   * Framework in place.
-  * Will not push data from hold tables to production tables until data checks PASS **TODO**.
+  * Will not push data from hold tables to production tables until data checks PASS
 * Runs database maintenance routines i.e. reindex, vacuum, etc .
   * Framework in place